When are the examinations taken?

 The question papers are available to download from School Support Hub before the start of the test date window and can be distributed to candidates from that date.
 The dates of the test date window are in the timetable available here.

-Does Cambridge send us the coursework topics?
+Does Cambridge send us the coursework topics, and do teachers have to assess the coursework?

 No, coursework topics are decided by the candidate with guidance from the teacher.
+Teachers do not have to assess the coursework.

 Does the examination have to be taken in one sitting?